puneetmakkar/xml-crypto/README.md

 Note:

-The xml-crypto api requires you to supply it separately the xml signature ("&lt;Signature&gt;...&lt;/Signature&gt;", in loadSignature) and the signed xml (in checkSignature).
+The xml-crypto-forked api requires you to supply it separately the xml signature ("&lt;Signature&gt;...&lt;/Signature&gt;", in loadSignature) and the signed xml (in checkSignature).
 The signed xml may or may not contain the signature in it, but you are still required to supply the signature separately.

 ## API